owncloud/ocis/services/proxy/README.md

 # Proxy

 The proxy service is an API-Gateway for the ownCloud Infinite Scale microservices.
 Every HTTP request goes through this service.
 Authentication, logging and other preprocessing of requests also happens here.
-Mechanisms like request rate limiting or intrusion prevention are **not** included in the proxy service and must be setup in front like with an external reverse proxy.
+Mechanisms like request rate limiting or intrusion prevention are **not** included in the proxy service and must be setup in front of with an external reverse proxy.

 The proxy service is the only service communicating to the outside and needs therefore usual protections against DDOS, Slow Loris or other attack vectors.
 All other services are not exposed to the outside, but also need protective measures when it comes to distributed setups like when using container orchestration over various physical servers.